dfop02/exam-lab/README.md

 #### Simulator Mode

-Generate a simulator for de exam, select random 60 questions and build a very similar simulation of exam, then after select all questions and review, you'll be able to finish exam, giving you the statistics of your try.
-Also after the exam you'll be able to check what did you wrong by review the exam.
+Generate a simulator for de exam, selecting random 60 questions to complete in 90 minutes.
+Then, after answer all questions and review, you'll be able to finish exam, giving you the statistics of your try.
+Also, after the exam you'll be able to check what did you wrong by review the exam.

 ## Available Exams